TheSignPainter98/adjust-keys/README.md

 This section is only useful for contributors; if you want to use the script, see the [releases][releases] page and the [usage](#usage) section above.

 Assuming `git` is installed, then in a suitable directory, run the following from the command-line.
+For an easier experience, install [`cython3`][cython] first—it's used here as a static checker and can find some bugs without needing to explicitly run all code-paths.
+It's optional, if you don't want to install it, just pass the `NO_CYTHON=y` option on the `make` line.

 ```bash
 git clone https://github.com/TheSignPainter98/adjust-keys